-Different kinds of systems support different profile types and structures – each with its own strengths and weaknesses when it comes to marketing utility.
-For example, a few profile flavors:
+Different kinds of systems support different profile types and structures.
+And each has its own strengths and weaknesses when it comes to marketing utility.

 - Anonymous vs. known profiles

 With an identity graph, the data itself continues to reside in separate systems and can be queried to create a current view of the data, including to account for any changes.

-What’s the role of identity in marketing today?
+The role of identity in modern marketing

 The rise of digital channels where consumers engage with brands — on websites, mobile apps, social platforms, etc. — drove the creation of solutions where marketers can recognize people by all their different proxies.